opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 Below we give examples of using `LOAD FROM` to scan data from each of these formats.
-We assume `WITH HEADERS` is not used in the examples below, so we discuss how Kuzu infers the variable names and data types of that bind to the scanned tuples.
+We assume `WITH HEADERS` is not used in the examples below, so we discuss how CypherDB infers the variable names and data types of that bind to the scanned tuples.

 ### CSV